A categorification of the Malvenuto--Reutenauer algebra via a tower of groups: The vector space

 \section{The vector space $\scf(\fkut_n)$}

-In this section, we construct the main vector space $\scf(\fkut_n)$ using a sublattice of normal subgroups of $\fkut_n$ that gives a normal lattice supercharacter theory.
+In this section, we construct the main vector space $\scf(\fkut_n)$ using a sublattice of subgroups of $\fkut_n$ to give a subgroup lattice supercharacter theory.
 We then introduce a somewhat mysterious involution on this space that will be important for the Hopf algebra structure.